top of page

 ---

-Even after all these weeks, I cannot fathom why I made such a stupid decision: I will have a brace on my arm for the next six weeks and restricted mobility in my left elbow for the rest of my life to remind me of this fact.
+Even after all these weeks, I cannot fathom why : I will have a brace on my arm for the next six weeks and restricted mobility in my left elbow for the rest of my life to remind me of my folly.

-What I do know is that my mind was in erratic state when I did.
+What I do know is that my mind was in an erratic state when I did so.

-It is inevitable that decisions we make in such a mindstate will be rushed and impulsive — These usually, don't end well.
+It is inevitable that decisions we make in such a mindstate will be rushed and impulsive — These usually do not end well.

-The lesson : Never act out of a harried mindstate.
+The lesson is to never act out of a harried mindstate.

 As this episode in my life goes to show however, this life lesson is easier said than done: